thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

 ├── when the caller is not a super administrator
 │ └── it should revert
 └── when the caller is a super administrator
-    └── if the account proposed for new super admin is not zero address ├── if number of proposed super admins is greater than 0 │ └── it should set the account as the proposed super admin role
+    └── if the account proposed for new super admin is not zero address and not current super admin ├── if number of proposed super admins is greater than 0 │ └── it should set the account as the proposed super admin role
         │    └── it should grant only the account as the proposed super admin